mjohns91/hashicorp.vault/README.md

 # HashiCorp Vault Collection

+This repository contains the `hashicorp.vault` Ansible Collection.

 ## Description

-This repository contains the `hashicorp.vault` Ansible Collection.
-The collection provides Ansible modules and plugins for interacting with HashiCorp Vault, enabling users to manage secrets, authentication, and other Vault operations by using Ansible automation.
+The primary purpose of this collection is to provide seamless integration between Ansible Automation Platform and HashiCorp Vault.
+It contains modules and plugins that support managing secrets, namespaces, authentication, and other Vault operations by using Ansible automation.

 ## Requirements